-Ruth continued her education in business administration management, nursing and massage therapy.
-She was adventurous, encouraging, fearless and faithful.
-Many years of hunting, fishing, camping and gold mining were spent with lifelong family and friends.
+Ruth continued her education in business administration management, nursing, and massage therapy.
+She was adventurous, encouraging, fearless, and faithful.
+Many years of hunting, fishing, camping, and gold mining were spent with lifelong family and friends.
 One of her earlier adventures included driving a pickup truck with an oversized camper on the ALCAN Hwy, a two-lane dirt road, from Alaska through the Yukon Territory to the USA in the early 1970's.
-By example and words, she encouraged her children that they could do or be anything they put their mind to.
+By example and words, she encouraged her children that they could do or be anything they put their minds to.

 Ruth’s friends and family will dearly miss her genuine sincerity and interest in others.
-She had a sweet presence and ability to bring comfort through a kind word, simple hug, quiet prayer or gentle squeeze of your hand.
+She had a sweet presence and ability to bring comfort through a kind word, a simple hug, quiet prayer, or a gentle squeeze of your hand.
 Throughout her life, Ruth was not a stranger to the loss of loved ones.
-Her empathy brought comfort and strength to help people get through the tough times of illness, crisis, uncertainty and death.
+Her empathy brought comfort and strength to help people get through the tough times of illness, crisis, uncertainty, and death.

-Ruth would tell us she was so thankful for the love she received from Terry over the past 62 years of marriage, the joy she has received from her four children and energy from her grand and great grandchildren.
+Ruth would tell us she was so thankful for the love she received from Terry over the past 62 years of marriage, the joy she has received from her four children, and energy from her grand and great-grandchildren.
 Every friendship over the years holds a special place in her heart.
-There will be a gathering planned for all of Ruth’s family and friends, to include a Catholic Mass Service and Celebration of Life in June 2021.

 To send flowers to the family or plant a tree in memory of Ruth Germaine Semanko, please visit our floral store.